 It is often by starting with a classic that one stumbles upon a wonderful idea.

-When you get started with the guitar, you reproduce the notes that you’ve heard from other guitarists and these notes take on a real quality when they sound perfect, and then when you succeed in being able to identify them.
+When you get started with the guitar, you reproduce the notes that you’ve heard from other guitarists.
+These notes take on a real sense of quality when they sound perfect, and then when you succeed in being able to identify them.

 Before anything else, you’re going to learn these ready-made sentences, segments, bites, riffs, gimmicks, melodies, intros, parts of solos, or even entire solos because these are easier.